mmandril/MobileChallenge/README.md

 * **Core:** Contain the core part of the application.
 The modules here are:
-  1- Navigation: Contain the interfaces that handle the navigation in the app 2- Remote Data: Contain the configuration to access the api If we have a local storage, the configuration for the database whould be here as well.
+  1- Navigation: Contain the interfaces that handle the navigation in the app 2- Remote Data: Contain the configuration to access the api 3- Design System: Contains everything releated to design system, as theme, colors and compose components.
+  4- If we have a local storage, the configuration for the database whould be here as well.
 * **Feature:** Contains all the features modules for the application.
-The modules here are 1- Design System: Contains everything releated to design system, as theme, colors and compose components.
-  2- Product: Contain all the classes to handle the product in the application
+The modules here are 1- Product: Contain all the classes to handle the product in the application

 In this project, I am usigin MVVM, using corountine with flow to handle the state of the view.